-Isolation and Quarantine Rooms on Campus for Residential Students: If a residential student is suspected of having COVID-19 or tests positive for COVID-19, they will be placed in either a designated isolation (in Moreland Hall) or guarantine housing room (in Lonis Hall) on SUNY
+Isolation and Quarantine Rooms on Campus for Residential Students: In the event that a residential student tests positive for COVID-19, the campus will consult and follow the guidance of local health departments in order to stop the spread.
+If a residential student is suspected of having COVID-19 or tests positive for COVID-19, they will be placed in either a designated isolation room (in Moreland or Lonis Hall) or in a quarantine housing room (in Funnelle Hall) on SUNY Oswego's main campus.
+Moreland Hall provides 79 isolation rooms and Lonis Hall provides 65 isolation rooms.
+Funnelle Hall provides 208 quarantine rooms.

-Oswego's main campus.
-Students who are positive for COVID-19 will be placed in a designated isolation room or asked to return home, if preferred, and transported by other than public transportation.
-If that is not feasible, the student will be placed in isolation.
-Moreland Hall provides 79 isolation rooms.
-Lonis Hall provides 65 rooms for quarantine.
 All meals will be delivered to isolated and quarantined students.
+SUNY Oswego is hiring additional support staff, and Quarantine and Isolation Coordinators for residence halls designated for isolation and quarantine housing.

 Isolation and Quarantine Process for Employees and Commuter Students: Anyone who tests positive for COVID-19 will need to do a mandatory isolation per public health guidelines.
-As described above, on-campus students who are not able to return home will be quarantine in a designated residence hall on campus.
+Employees required to isolate or quarantine communicate with the Office of Human Resources and provide documentation from their healthcare provider or their local health department.
+Those employees who are required to quarantine due to New York State Travel restrictions will self-quarantine as directed by the travel related guidelines.
+Employees must communicate to the Office of Human Resources and their supervisors regarding the start and end dates of the self-quarantine.
 Off-campus students, staff and faculty will quarantine at their residence.
 If a person is not able to quarantine at their residence, the Oswego County Health Department will assist with finding a quarantine placement.